il-coder/hack2educate_theme4/README.md

 2. We can add incentives & support to the person doing dubbing task

+3. Right now, only whole video dub / dub from starting is available.
+As a future scope, dubbing in parts and auto-syncing will be made possible using timestamps at which audio are recorded.

-3. We can also provide automatic translations using auto generated translations for captions by YouTube (though not all videos will have it)
+4. We can also provide automatic translations using auto generated translations for captions by YouTube (though not all videos have captions, so not all videos will be translated using it)